top of page

 Their wedding palette consisted of cerise, reds and blush, which was teamed with an assorted array of beautiful candles in brass holders, perfectly complimenting the floral centrepieces and the tableware.
 The florals themselves included Sweet Romance hypericum, Sweet Lexy phlox, Hashtags Rosa Spray, “Just More” garden roses, snap dragons, red-painted asparagus fern, delicate piano roses, dainty scabiosa, ‘peony’ garden roses, vibrant astilbes and cerise Solomio Imre carnations.

 “The colour palette was a big hit - something not many people had seen, and it looked beautiful in contrast to the white marquee,” says Alexandria.
 “It felt very intimate and also very interesting.
 No one vase was the same and everyone commented on the variety of the different types of flowers.
-A lot of people set they felt like they were on the set of a ball in Bridgerton!”
+A lot of people said they felt like they were on the set of a ball in Bridgerton!”

 THE BOUQUET